mongodb-js/charts-embed-sdk/examples/programmatic-highlighting/readme.md

 When you embed charts using the Embedding SDK, you ae able to customise the embedded charts by setting attributes.
 One of these is `setHighlight()`, which lets you emphasise part of your charts to attract attention.
 This feature adds a layer of richness to interactive charts, and can be used to show relationships between charts.
 To learn the basics of interactive charts, see the [click events](https://github.com/mongodb-js/charts-embed-sdk/tree/master/examples/click-events-basic) sample.
 To learn about other properties you can use to customise your charts, please refer to the [API documentation](https://www.npmjs.com/package/@mongodb-js/charts-embed-dom).

+More information regarding charts highlighting can be found in the [Charts documentation](https://docs.mongodb.com/charts/saas/handle-click-events/).

 #### The features included in this demo are as follows:

 - Adding chart highlighting:

 ```
 chart.setHighlight({ field: { $expr }});
 ```

 - Highlighting two charts (one bar, one table) at the same time with the same filter expression
 - Showing more complicated MQL filters with the drop down
 - Allow custom filtering expressions by editing the textarea